 The intel 8085 is 8 bit size microprocessor produced by Intel in the year 1976.
 The major features of 8085 chip are 8 bit data bus, 16 bit address bus, 3.072 MHz internal clock frequency, 40 pin configuration etc. It uses +5V supply voltage for its operation.
-Let us understand 8085 microprocessor architecture with its internal modules with the help of 8085 block diagram and pin diagram.
+Let us understand hardware architecture of 8085 microprocessor with its internal modules with the help of 8085 block diagram and pin diagram.

 The 8085 chip is 8-bit general purpose microprocessor which can address 64K Byte size of memory.
 The 8085 architecture consists of above mentioned registers, flags and counters.